jibrinx/jibrinx.github.io/index.md

 ## Recent News

+- **[April.
+2026]** I presented our research poster on TrinetX Real-World Cohort Analysis of Renal Outcomes in Dengue Hemorrhagic Fever Patients at the McLaughlin Colloquium, UTMB.
 - **[Jul.
 2025]** Our abstract was accepted for presentation at the ECOWAS Lassa Fever International Conference in Abidjan.
 - **[Jul.
 2025]** Our paper was accepted at the BraTS 2025 Lighthouse Challenge, MICCAI'25 in Daejeon, South Korea
 - **[Jun.
 2025]** I will attend the Data Science Africa 2025 (Summer School & Workshop) at the University of Ibadan, Nigeria.